A summary of different types of file formats

 Designing artwork for print and digital | Editable | Requires software to edit |

-We’ve only touched on some of the most common file formats, but if you’re enthralled, a full list is available here.
+We’ve only touched on some of the most common file formats, but if you’re enthralled, a full list of file formats is available here.

 - If the images are for the Web or online, use JPEG, PNG, or GIF.
 (72 dpi versions)